GarciaDelMolino/MapReduceCF/README.md

 ## How to run this repo:

-In one terminal, start the driver calling `python3 server.py`.
+In one terminal, start the driver calling `python3 server.py --input_folder your_files_folder`.
 By default, 6 map tasks will be set, for 4 reduce operations.
 The word count will not be case-sensitive.

 Those parameters can be changed from system settings
 ```